Want to stay informed about our latest news and events?

 Now: challenging barriers to disability

-In 2016 the Rose Road Association provided individual services to nearly 400 service users and their families, helping each one towards an independent satisfying life and challenging the barriers that disabled people face and we are constantly evolving to meet the needs of a future generation.
+Rose Road now provides individual services to nearly 400 young people and their families, helping each one towards an independent, fulfilling life and challenging the barriers that disabled people face.

-From the beginning to the current day, our support is often a lifeline for parents and families, as well as offering wonderful opportunities for young people with complex health conditions to meet with friends, relax, achieve goals and enjoy a range of activities and experiences.
+From the beginning to the current day, our support has been described as a vital lifeline for parents and families, as well as offering wonderful opportunities for young people with complex health conditions to meet with friends, relax, achieve goals and enjoy a range of activities and experiences.

 Come and visit us and see the difference that your support can make, meet and speak to the staff and children who make Rose Road such a special place.
 We look forward to seeing you soon!